 This progress has been made thanks to the use of proprietary TCAM (Ternary Content-Addressable Memory) and ASICs (Application-Specific Integrated Circuit) which have been designed to perform table look up and data packet forwarding at extreme high speeds.

-In early 2000, the virtualization of x86 computers led to lots of innovation in systems domain.
+The virtualization of x86 systems has led to several innovations in the systems domain.
 Compute virtualization and high-speed network devices evolution has enabled the network cloud creation.

-Since it isn’t convenient to manage several isolated network devices, each having their own configuration language, the following needs have emerged:
+Since it isn’t convenient to manage several isolated network devices, , the following needs have emerged:

 Single point of configuration